1.5 Some case studies

 They required us to tell them what was going wrong and to modify the software to provide more accurate forecasts.
 The software was written in COBOL, making it difficult to do any sophisticated numerical computation.

-In this case, the client was the Australian federal government, who needed to forecast the annual budget for the Pharmaceutical Benefit Scheme (PBS).
+In this case, the client was the Australian federal government, which needed to forecast the annual budget for the Pharmaceutical Benefit Scheme (PBS).
 The PBS provides a subsidy for many pharmaceutical products sold in Australia, and the expenditure depends on what people purchase during the year.
 The total expenditure was around A$7 billion in 2009, and had been underestimated by nearly $1 billion in each of the two years before we were asked to assist in developing a more accurate forecasting approach.

 In order to forecast the total expenditure, it is necessary to forecast the sales volumes of hundreds of groups of pharmaceutical products using monthly data.
 Almost all of the groups have trends and seasonal patterns.
 The sales volumes for many groups have sudden jumps up or down due to changes in what drugs are subsidised.
 The expenditures for many groups also have sudden changes due to cheaper competitor drugs becoming available.